 As mentioned, IWC are famed for their capability to produce watches that are both modern and contemporary and much more traditional style watches – enter IWC Vintage watches, such as the two stunning timepieces pictured above.
-The Vintage collection from IWC is unquestionably testament to a bygone age when this sort of understated luxury really stood out from the crowd.
-Each of the IWC Vintage watches that are available today were as a result of IWC celebrating their 140th birthday back in 2008 and recreating their 6 best-loved vintage watches from over their existence.
+The Vintage collection from IWC is unquestionably a testament to a bygone age when this sort of understated luxury really stood out from the crowd.
+Each of the IWC Vintage watches available today resulted from IWC celebrating their 140th birthday back in 2008 and recreating their 6 best-loved vintage watches from over their existence.

 All images used courtesy of The Watch Gallery where you can discover an extensive range of men’s luxury timepieces including TAG Heuer, IWC, Breitling and Cartier watches.

 This article was contributed by Leo Parker.
 Leo is a luxury watch afficaindo and blogger.
 He is in awe of Baume & Mercier, TAG Heuer and Breitling.